 - RESPs and Rules taking your own money out shouldn’t be this hard, should it?
 It can be as complicated as your bank wants to make it.
 Most of the rules are to get you in the front door to sit down with them.

 - RESP: This Round Finally Ends (Prologue) I try to start taking money out of the RESP

 - RESPs Another Year and More Fun is yet another fun year of taking money out from an RESP, when I thought it might be simple (silly me)

 - I wanted to show a simple example of someone putting the Max money in every year until their child turned 18.
 Thus I wrote RESP : From Start to Spend.

 - Just when I thought I had it all figured out, they change the rules, well, sort of my own fault for switching to E-Series account, but the TD RESP E-series Bear Trap caught me.

-- Another guest writer took on the same topic with A Guide to Understanding the Tax Considerations When Cashing out an RESP .
-He missed a few important points too.
+- Another guest writer discussed the same topic with A Guide to Understanding the Tax Considerations When Cashing out an RESP .
+He missed a few crucial points too.

 However, with all of this commentary on RESPs, I can say that my four best investments were my kids’ RESP.
 I got paid back with three kids who got a good start on their Adult lives without a large debt.

 I branched out to talk about other RESP programs too: